Victorian Railways V type carriage: Melville

 Between 1932 and 1935 the car was leased by Jack Young of Ballarat, who used it as a mobile radio station broadcasting to towns in the region for three to six days.
 During that period, the car had "MOBILE BROADCASTING SERVICE" above the window line, and "3YB" - the radio station's call-sign - below.

 A further rebuild in 1952 saw the long saloon cleared out, with the space used instead for a four-cylinder A.E.C engine and Stones 44/29 T.E.F.C.
 Generator.
 The conductor's compartment was rebuilt as a kitchen area, and the short saloon was fitted with two bunk beds and wardrobes.

+Through January 1962 Melville was utilised in Flinders Street yard as a mobile charging plant for country carriage batteries.

 The car was repainted to Victorian Railways blue and yellow in 1959, and fitted with 50-ton aligned bogies in 1989.
 It was used on the Train of Knowledge to provide power for heating and lighting, and air conditioning for some vehicles.
 When that service was withdrawn, the car was allocated to the Seymour Rail Heritage Centre.

 In 2018, a proposal to refurbish the carriage was floated by the Mornington Railway Preservation Society, requesting $109,000 for the restoration of Melville "as a mobile showpiece and educational experience".
 However, the project did not receive enough community support and, as of late 2018, remained unfunded.
 Despite that, the vehicle was trucked from the Newport Workshops to Moorooduc in September 2018.
 In August 2022, an extensive external rebuild was started by Mornington Railway volunteers, and Melville entered service with the Mornington Railway in May 2023, painted in authentic VR blue and gold livery, with a reproduction “Train of Knowledge” sign on the end platform.
 Because the interior has not yet been completed, Melville is only being used as a guards van.

-Edward
+Edward/Carey

 Edward was modified in 1919 and renamed Carey.
 The ladies' end compartment was removed and replaced by three showers, and the attendant's compartment seat was modified to allow conversion to a sleeping berth.
 The vehicle was placed on a new underframe, based on the outside-channel construction of a Tait motor carriage, but the car's length was retained.
 In June 1955, the car was damaged at Seymour and taken off-register.
 It was noted as scrapped at Newport Workshops on 28 June 1961.
 The name Carey was reused on a guard's van that was converted to became the new shower car.